Happy Holly Days Robin Wreath TTT140

 This is my first post of a two-post Friday and I'm here with my card for the new challenge over at Festive Friday.

-The challenge that we are celebrating this week is 'World Kindness Day' which is on November 13th.
+The challenge that we are celebrating this week is 'National Cookie Day' which is on 4th December.
 Remember the fun thing is that at Festive Friday you do not need to actually celebrate the occasion; your goal is to simply use three or more items from the inspiration list on your project.
-This week I used flowers, pearls, embossing, heart, pastel colours and shimmer and this is what I came up with:
+This week I used cookie, brown, circles and recipe and this is what I came up with:

 Here's the low-down on today's card: